North Moreton

-North Moreton is an attractive quiet village in the south of the county off the main road between Wallingford and Didcot.
-It is separated from South Moreton to the south by the main railway line from Paddington to the South-West.
+North Moreton is an attractive quiet village in the south of the county.
 To the north of the village across the fields are the Sinodun Hills, topped by the Wittenham Clumps, which provide fine views of the River Thames and the Oxfordshire landscape.

 Many of the houses in North Moreton date from the 15th and 16th centuries, despite a fire in 1807 which destroyed a quarter of the village including one side of the main street.